veo-labs/openveo-core/docs/advanced-configuration.md

 {
-  "passwordHashKey" : "KEY", // Replace KEY by a secret key used to encrypt users passwords "anonymousUserId" : "ID" // Replace ID by the anonymous user id }
+  "passwordHashKey" : "KEY", // Replace KEY by a secret key used to encrypt users passwords "anonymousUserId" : "ID" // Replace ID by the anonymous user id "cdn" : {
+    "url": "CDN_URL" // Replace CDN_URL by the url of the OpenVeo CDN (actually the OpenVeo server url) }
+}
 ```